encode/httpx/docs/advanced.md

 <Response [200 OK]>
 ```

-## Specify the version of HTTP protocol
+## Specify the version of the HTTP protocol

-One can set the version of HTTP protocol for the client in case you want to make the requests using specific version.
+One can set the version of the HTTP protocol for the client in case you want to make the requests using a specific version.

 For example: